-Lastly it needs to be programmable and this is done using a micro controller.
-The reason for choosing Wemos D1 mini is that it is a small form factor board with 4MB flash and 10 pins and on board wifi.
-It uses ESP8266 micro controller and there are plenty of shield that I can stack.
-Interestingly it has a battery shield which mean I dont need to care about battery management separately.
+Finally, it needs to be programmable and this is done by using a micro-controller.
+The reason for choosing Wemos D1 mini is that it is a small form factor board with 4MB flash and 10 pins and has an on-board Wifi.
+It uses ESP8266 micro-controller and there are plenty of shields that I can stack.
+Interestingly it also has a battery shield, which means that I do not need to care about the battery management separately.

-There is also a H-bridge shield which makes my next step even easier as I dont need to hardwire a external H-bridge to the microcontroller.
-With this basics remote is almost done except that I need to test them.
-Apart from that I also used RGB led, OLED display and a buzzer.
+There is also an H-bridge shield, which makes my next step even easier as I do not need to hard wire an external H-bridge to the micro-controller.
+With this, the basics remote control is almost done, except that I need to test them.
+Apart from that, I also used RGB led, OLED display and a buzzer.

 Wemos Battery Shield

 For powering the Tubby bot I used Magnetic reed switch.
-You can consider it as a switch which upon meeting the magnet starts conducting.
-I used one which came as part of Geekcreit kit.
+You can consider it as a switch which upon meeting the magnet, starts conducting.
+I used one which came as part of the Geekcreit kit.

 Setting up Arduino and Blynk:

 For remote control I used the Blynk App.
-I downloaded from the google play store and registered an account there.
-After that I created a project for which Blynk generates a unique code and send it as email.
+I downloaded it from the Google play store and registered an account there.
+Then I created a project for which Blynk generates a unique code and sends it as an email.
 This unique code should be used for authentication when you are programming the ESP8266 controller.
-I am not going in to details of how to setup Arduino and Blynk library as they are already available out there with active support.
+I am not going into the details of how to setup Arduino and Blynk libraries, as they are already available out there with active support.

 Motor shield bug:

-The Wemos D1 mini motor shield’s default firmware was faulty so It was required to be reprogrammed.
+The Wemos D1 mini motor shield’s default firmware was faulty at the time, so it required to be reprogrammed.
 I followed this link and made the motor shield working .